1. Paranormal activity

 5. Owner with previous debt

 Not all stigmas dominate headlines or neighborhood gossip.
-A previous homeowner’s outstanding debt is a property stigma as well.
+A previous homeowner’s outstanding debt can stigmatize a property as well.
 While unpaid bills aren’t scary or intriguing to passersby, debt collectors may show up at the address and demand money from the new owners.

 Even if you’re not protected by law, you can still take steps to avoid purchasing a property with a sinister past.
-Doing your own property research and/or working with a realtor who has done their homework may reveal past events.
-Talking to neighbors about the previous owners is another great way to gain insight.
+Doing your own property research and/or working with a real estate professional or an appraiser who has done their homework may reveal past events.
+Talking to neighbors about the previous owners is another great way to avoid buying a property that has some misrepresentation around its material facts.